 Claude Code then searched for the file, confirmed it doesn’t exist in the project, and stopped.
 The system worked exactly as intended.

-The Complete Before vs. After
+What Does the Complete Before vs. After Configuration Look Like?

 ❌ BEFORE (Vulnerable)